Stratio/genai-examples/example-chain-opensearch/README.md

 $ poetry install
 ```

 Set up the needed environment variables.
+You need to specify the Opensearch that the chain will connect to.
+This is normally specified in the deployment configuration of the chain when registering it in *Stratio GenAI API*.
+While developing locally, you run your chain in a standalone server which is started by running the the `main.py` script.
+This scripts obtains the Opensearch URL from the `OPENSEARCH_URL` environment variable, so you should set it with correct value before starting the chain.

-You can create a file `env.sh` like the following:
+You can create a file `env.sh` like the following (or use the [helper script](../README.md#extra-environment-variables)):

 ```bash
 # variables needed to tell the VaulClient where to find the certificates so it does not need to